kc-frost/gpa-calculator/README.md

 # gpa-calculator

-a GPA Calculator using the Grades to Points Conversion (GtP) of an unspecified university
+a Python GPA Calculator using the Grades to Points Conversion (GtP) of an unspecified university